Beautiful yogis and yoginis,

 Rise up to standing.

-Roll to the shoulders a couple of times.
+Exhale the hands wide Roll onto the shoulders a couple of times.

 Return to your natural flow of breath.